MLP Pickleball: The Complete Guide to Major League Pickleball (2026)

 Here are the teams generating the most buzz heading into the 2026 season:

-🏆 Dallas Flash — The defending 2024 MLP champions are the team to beat.
-Dallas has built a culture of winning and returns as the favorites in a loaded field.
+🏆 Dallas Flash — Last year’s MLP champions are the team to beat.
+They have a winning culture and return as the favorites in a competitive field.

-🔥 LA Mad Drops — Arguably the most exciting offseason roster move in MLP history: the Mad Drops traded Hunter Johnson to Chicago to acquire Max Freeman, pairing him with Ben Johns — widely considered the best pickleball player in the world.
-Their full roster: Ben Johns, Catherine Parenteau, Jade Kawamoto, Max Freeman, Mehvish Safdar, and Wes Burrows.
-That men's doubles pairing is terrifying.
+🔥 LA Mad Drops — probably the most exciting offseason roster move of all time: the Mad Drops traded Hunter Johnson to Chicago for Max Freeman, then signed Ben Johns, the best pickleball player in the world.
+Their whole roster: Ben Johns, Catherine Parenteau, Jade Kawamoto, Max Freeman, Mehvish Safdar, and Wes Burrows.
+Men’s doubles is a nightmare.

-⭐ New Jersey 5s — Led by Anna Leigh Waters, the youngest superstar in pickleball history, the 5s are always in contention.
-They also picked up cash from the Zane Navratil trade to Chicago, potentially positioning for future moves.
+⭐ New Jersey 5s — Thanks to superstar player Anna Leigh Waters, who is the youngest all-star in pickleball history, this team is always competing.
+They also received some cash from Chicago with the Zane Navratil trade, so they may have something to work with for future trades.

-⚡ St. Louis Shock — With Gabe Tardio — currently ranked #1 in PPA men's doubles — the Shock have the firepower to make a deep run.
-Playing a home event at Chaifetz Arena gives them an extra edge early in the season.
+⚡ St. Louis Shock — With Gabe Tardio — currently #1 in PPA men's doubles — looking explosive!
+Getting a home event at Chaifetz Arena is a serious bonus for them at the start of the season.

-🔄 Chicago Slice — The biggest movers of the offseason.
-Chicago acquired both Zane Navratil (from New Jersey) and Hunter Johnson (from LA), completely overhauling their roster.
-If the chemistry clicks, they could be a dark horse contender.
+🔄 Chicago Slice — The biggest offseason moves.
+Chicago added Zane Navratil (from New Jersey) and Hunter Johnson (from LA) so they basically have a new team.
+If it works, they might be worth watching out for.

 🆕 Las Vegas & Palm Beach — Two new Premier Level teams for 2026.
-Las Vegas earned promotion from the Challenger Level, while Palm Beach enters as an expansion franchise.
-Both will be looking to prove they belong at the top tier.
+Promotion for Las Vegas from the Challenger Level, expansion team for Palm Beach.
+Interesting opening campaigns ahead for these sides.

 January 2026 Trade Window Recap

-MLP's first trade window of 2026 (January 28 – February 15) got off to a fast start with three trades in the first four days:
+MLP's inaugural 2026 trade window (January 28 – February 15) kicked off with a burst of activity as three trades were reported within the first four days:.

-The LA–Chicago trade is the headliner.
-By pairing Max Freeman with Ben Johns, the Mad Drops created arguably the most dominant men's doubles team in MLP.
-Chicago, meanwhile, bet big on Zane Navratil and Hunter Johnson to rebuild their identity around two proven playmakers.
+The LA–Chicago trade is the big news.
+Max Freeman paired with Ben Johns in Mad Drops make arguably the most potent men’s doubles combo in MLP.
+Chicago made a bold move to rebuild around seasoned playmakers Zane Navratil and Hunter Johnson.

-Want to track how these players perform?
-Search any player's tournament history and DUPR rating on Tournament Pickle.
+Do you want to check the player's performance?
+You can search for any player's tournament history and DUPR rating on Tournament Pickle.

 How to Watch MLP Pickleball & Get Tickets